smallmuou/mysqlbackup/README.md

 DESCRIPTION:

-mysqlbackup -  the MySQL command-line backup tool
+mysqlbackup -  the MySQL backup tool

 target_dir is the directory that backup data location. keep_count is the number copies keep, the minimum is 1, default is 3.